l-vamsi-krishna/myBlogBackup/cl9wuwni1000y09lah48p8sru.md

 r = requests.post('https://companydomain.com/rest/api/2/issue/' + jira_id +'/comment', auth=auth,json=json_body)
 ```

-These are few examples that could be done.
-Personally I use around 6-7 endpoints to perform/automate my tasks, and exploring further more to see what could be automated.
+These are a few examples that could be done.
+Personally, I use around 6-7 endpoints to perform/automate my tasks and explore furthermore to see what could be automated.

 The most common actions which can be automated are:
 - Fetch Jira issue details.